Digital Nomad Life in Vancouver, Canada

 What residency documents or visas did I need if I will be in Vancouver for a while?

 "If you plan to stay in Vancouver for a while, you will need to apply for a Temporary Resident Visa (TRV).
 Depending on your nationality, you may also need to apply for an Electronic Travel Authorization (eTA).
-Additionally, you may need to apply for a work permit if you plan to work while in Canada," said one person in Vancouver.
+Additionally, you may need to apply for a work permit if you plan to work while in Canada," remarked one member in Vancouver.

 Get Quote